Kakalavala/LocalStorage/HOW TO USE.md

 ```

 ### Getting Data
 Now that you can store data, retrieving it is just as important.
-You may retrieve any LocalStorage data you wish, as long as you know the prefix.
+You may retrieve any LocalStorage data you wish, as long as you know the prefix and dataName.

 **getData(prefix, dataName)** will return the stored data, and will automatically convert the type to String, Boolean, or Number, based on its value.